NethermindEth/Forta-Agents/Impossible-Finance-Agents/Ownership-Transfers/README.md

   - Type is always set to "Info"
   - Metadata contains:
     - `contract`: The contract event occured
-    - `previousOwner`: The current owner
+    - `previousOwner`: The previous owner
     - `newOwner`: The new owner